njaton/CEENbot/README.md

 # CEENbot

 # This is where I will be storing projects relating to the CEENbot.
+# Also, sorry about the funky identations.
+It seems to happen when uploading to github.

 #If you are looking into this folder to learn basic functionality of the CEENbot API it is recommended
 #that you start in the following order.